chenaciousD/website/content/posts/PM_Learnings.md

 DRAFT COMING!

 A observations that I've had during my time in product.
 This post is not about the craft of product.
-But rather the craft of being a product manager in a scaling organization.
+The actual product work is just a portion of the product management role - especially in a scaling organizations.

 ## Getting on and off the tradeoff treadmill